Last updated on March 17th, 2020 at 07:58 am

-Now, if the OTAs decide to reduce discounted pricing, or even a slight reduction in those discounts by the OTAs, presents the opportunity for hotels to get guests to book direct with them by offering matching but more realizable discounts or attractive additional amenities (spa vouchers, dinner on the house, complimentary bar coupons, etc.) exclusively when booking directly with the hotel.
+Now, if the OTAs decide to reduce discounted pricing or even a slight reduction in those discounts by the OTAs, presents the opportunity for hotels to get guests to book direct with them by offering to match but more realizable discounts or attractive additional amenities (spa vouchers, dinner on the house, complimentary bar coupons, etc.) exclusively when booking directly with the hotel.

 The important thing is that the hotels need to be prepared with both the right tools to aid direct conversions and the revenue strategy.

-- A well-desgined and visually appealing booking engine.
+- A well-designed and visually appealing booking engine.
 A booking engine connected to a CRS can ensure zero chances of underbooking and enhance conversions.
 It can:

 - sell special packages apart from the rooms,

-- Enquiry management that allows hotels to send custom quotes via email and SMS to potential guests, offering them instant booking option when payment is made…
+- Enquiry management that allows hotels to send custom quotes via email and SMS to potential guests, offering them instant booking options when payment is made…

 Take a look at DJUBO’s booking engine widget that offers all of these to help hoteliers increase their direct bookings.